PizzaPadawan/react-gallery/README.md

 components
     - App
-        [] - axios GET request
+        [x] - axios GET request
-        [] - useState galleryArray
+        [x] - useState galleryArray
     - GalleryList
-        [] - map over array created from GET request and pass it into GalleryItem
+        [x] - map over array created from GET request and pass it into GalleryItem
     - GalleryItem
-        [] - conditional rendering using local state to swap the image with the description onClick [] - Add 'Like' button and keep track of number of likes (axios PUT request) [] - Update gallery each time a button is clicked (run GET req)
+        [x] - conditional rendering using local state to swap the image with the description onClick [] - Add 'Like' button and keep track of number of likes (axios PUT request) [] - Update gallery each time the like button is clicked (run GET req) [] - css to make all items cards of the same size

 ### Stretch Goals: